webp-sh/webp_server_go/README.md

 > e.g When you visit `https://your.website/pics/tsuki.jpg`，it will serve as `image/webp` format without changing the URL.
 >
-> For Safari and Opera users, the original image will be used.
+> ~~For Safari and Opera users, the original image will be used.~~
+> We've now support Safari/Chrome/Firefox on iOS 14/iPadOS 14

 ## Simple Usage Steps